 Ingredients

-- 1 pound beef flank thinly cut against the grain
+- 1 pound beef flank steak, skirt steak, or sirloin thinly sliced against grain

 - 1 tablespoon cornstarch